yeoenggu/url_shortener/README.md

 Assumptions
 - make use of database id, assume it would be unique

+# TO DO
+- test specs

 ## Done
 - create model
 - test model
 - create api
 - test api
+- create controller
+- create view

 ## Deferred/revisit